HL7/fhir-military-service/input/pagecontent/index.md

 ### Background
-This implementation guide contains profiles and extensions to support Military Service History and Status application programming interfaces (APIs) consistent with US regulatory requirements (i.e. Title 38 Veteran Benefits) and extensible to other realms/jurisdictions (e.g. Canadian Forces).It harmonizes the requirements of the U.S. Department of Veterans Affairs (VA) and the Centers for Disease Control and Prevention (CDC) to record this information support of administrative and clinical workflows (e.g. exchange with community providers) and the work and social history of patients who are also Veterans.
+This implementation guide contains profiles and extensions to share Military Service History and Status using FHIR-based application programming interfaces (APIs) consistent with US regulatory requirements (i.e. Title 38 Veteran Benefits).
+This is a US-realm specificatoin but it is extensible to other realms/jurisdictions (e.g. Canadian Forces).
+It harmonizes the requirements of the U.S. Department of Veterans Affairs (VA) and the Centers for Disease Control and Prevention (CDC) to record this information support of administrative and clinical workflows (e.g. exchange with community providers) and the work and social history of patients who are also Veterans.

 ### Use Case Analysis